 Prior to joining The Oregonian, Hughley studied history at Portland State University and worked at the alternative newsweekly Willamette Week as pop music critic and arts editor.
 He loves watching basketball, and is an avowed cat supremacist.

-Anna Johnson is a full-time instructor at Mt Hood Community College, where she teaches web design and business technology courses and serves on the leadership team of the Faculty Association.
-Anna’s love of theatre goes back to her childhood on Long Island, where her mother was an actress and it was a semi-regular thing in their family to skip school on Wednesdays for a Broadway matinee.
+Anna Johnson is a full-time Business Technology instructor at Mt Hood Community College and a volunteer tour guide and usher at Portland’5 Centers for the Arts.
+Her love of theatre goes back to her childhood in NY, where it was a semi-regular thing in her family to skip school on Wednesdays for a Broadway matinee.
 Since 2001 Anna has shared her life with the super-talented Matt Pavik, with whom she moved to Portland in 2005.
 They both feel so blessed to live and work in this amazing community of theatre artists.
-Anna volunteers with Portland’5 Centers for the Arts as an usher and tour guide (and Starlight Parade marcher) and has volunteered for many (most?) local theater companies.
-She is also a former librarian and an aspiring playwright.
+Anna is also a former librarian and an aspiring playwright.

 Since moving to Portland in 2001, Paige Jones has worked as an actor for numerous local theatre companies, directed at Stark Raving Theatre, taught theatre arts to children aged 4-17 at A.R.T., OCT, and NWCTS; she also has performed on-camera (most recently opposite Geena Davis and Rico Colantoni), and as a VO artist on regional and national radio and television advertising campaigns.
 Pre-2001, she worked in Colorado as a theatre Business Manager, Artistic Director, Director, Theatre Education Director, Teaching Artist, Costumer, Set Dresser, and Actor; she also created a live historical show for Keystone Resorts, a travel/visitor’s television show for Resort Sports Network, worked as a radio copywriter and frequent voice-over artist for radio station KSMT The Mountain.
 Before that, Paige did the off-off Broadway thing in New York while studying at HB Studio, after graduating with a B.A. in Music from HunterCollege (part of City University of New York).
 And before all that, Paige worked as an actor in the American military theatre community in Heidelberg, Germany.
 Yowza.
 There is almost 30 years in a nutshell!